Need help with your Discussion

 ERP inputs

-MPS – is a production plan for individual items in a period and has such things as the necessary staff, inventory, and production, among others.
+MPS – is a production plan for individual items in a period and has the necessary staff, inventory, and production, among others.
 It is most often than not linked to manufacturing, where the plan shows when and how much each product will be demanded.

-Forecast demand – A marketplace prediction about how much demand will be for a produced product or service.
+Forecast demand – A marketplace prediction about the need for a produced product or service.

 ERP outputs

-Work orders – Shows in detail the work that is needed for the production of end products, including information about the responsible departments for every part, necessary materials, and the dates.
+Work orders – Shows the work needed to produce end products in detail, including information about the responsible departments for every part, necessary materials, and the dates.

 Reduces the stored inventory of a company